 16. Stroll Along Port Olímpic

 This port was built for the 1992 Olympic Games, and there are still residual Olympic artefacts waiting to be discovered all over the area.
-The port is bordered by the Torre Mapfre and Hotel Arts skyscrapers, and is next to the beach and all of the public artworks.

-17. See the Arc de Triomf
+17. Walk underneath the Arc de Triomf.

-My guide took me here on my e-bicycle tour, and explained this arch is not like other arches around the world because it was built purely for display purposes.
-It was built by architect Josep Vilaseca i Casanovas.
+The Arc de Triomf was built by architect Josep Vilaseca i Casanovas.
 The arch served as the entrance to the 1888 Universal Exposition, a parade/exhibition which took place in the Citadel Park.
 The arch is a good example of Moorish revival architecture.

 18. Spend a Day in Citadel Park

-Citadel Park is a peaceful place in Barcelona just along the pavement from the Arc di Triomf.
-It is Barcelona’s oldest park.
 Interestingly there are always bubble-blowers here, so now the whimsical sight of bubbles floating through the air has become synonymous with the Citadel park.

 The park also houses the Barcelona Zoo, lots of sculptures, museums and the Catalan Parliament.

-19. Visit La Boqueria Market
+19. Buy food at La Boqueria Market.

-La Boqueria Market is the busiest market in Barcelona, and is extremely popular.
-You can find all sorts of food and drink here, but if food hygiene bothers you then look out for uncovered items which are exposed to the elements (and flies).
-Also if you are vegetarian, be prepared for some gory sights!
-There are innards/heads of animals on display.
-You can see further pictures on my Instagram highlights if you are interested.
+You can find all sorts of food and drink here, but if hygiene bothers you then look out for uncovered items which are exposed to the elements (and flies).

 Animal entrails aside, you can also get some good vegetables, cheese, meats and olives here.
 There is plenty to make up a nice picnic lunch, and a good selection of drinks too.
 Note the market is closed on Sundays.